AS A CHURCH WE WANT TO DEMONSTRATE THAT THE GOSPEL IS GOOD NEWS FOR GOD'S EARTH.

-Two members of our church Eco Group are founder members of this new community group, starting up a Repair Café at Christ Church this October.
+Two members of our church Eco Group are founder members of this new community group, starting up a Repair Café at Christ Church in 2022.
 Our aim is to address the challenge of being a throw-away society, and to encourage people to seek to repair items, rather than send them off to landfill unnecessarily.
 If you have repair skills for things such as small electrical/electronic items or carpentry skills, we would love you to join us as we launch this new project.

 If you have any questions please email us on: firstname.lastname@example.org